-"I am truly unable to bear this!" the princess called to him.
-"Therefore I will go into the forest and keep my own company."
+"I am truly unable to bear the sounds of yet another person being devoured by the queen, my step-mother's, unutterable Book!" the princess called to him.
+"Therefore I will go into the forest where I cannot hear it!"
 And into the forest she betook herself.